Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/Register/register-FIDO2-device.md

 }
 ```

-Attributes used in Payload of request are as:
+Attributes used in payload of request are as:

 | Variable | Type | Required | Description |
 | -------- | ---- | -------- | ----------- |